MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - The Front Door backend IP space may change, but Microsoft will ensure integration with [Azure IP Ranges and Service Tags](https://www.microsoft.com/download/details.aspx?id=56519).
 It's possible to subscribe to Azure IP Ranges and Service Tags to receive notifications about any changes or updates.

 - Azure Front Door supports various [load distribution configurations](/azure/frontdoor/front-door-routing-methods):
-  - Latency-based: the default setting which routes traffic to the "closest" backend from the client; based on request latency.
+  - Latency-based: the default setting that routes traffic to the "closest" backend from the client; based on request latency.
   - Priority-based: useful for active-passive setups, where traffic must always be sent to a primary backend unless it's not available.
   - Weighted: applicable for canary deployments in which a certain percentage of traffic is sent to a specific backend.
 If multiple backends have the same weights assigned, latency-based routing is used.

-- By default Azure Front Door uses latency-based routing which can lead to situations where some backends get a lot more incoming traffic then others, depending on where clients originate from.
+- By default Azure Front Door uses latency-based routing that can lead to situations where some backends get a lot more incoming traffic than others, depending on where clients originate from.

 - If a series of client requests must be handled by the same backend, [Session Affinity](/azure/frontdoor/front-door-routing-methods#session-affinity) can be configured on the frontend.
 It uses a client-side cookie to send subsequent requests to the same backend as the first request, provided the backend is still available.

 **Azure Traffic Manager**

 - Azure Traffic Manager is a DNS redirection service.
-  - The actual request payload is not processed, but instead Traffic Manager returns the DNS name of one of the backends it the pool, based on configured rules for the selected traffic routing method.
+  - The actual request payload isn't processed, but instead Traffic Manager returns the DNS name of one of the backends it the pool, based on configured rules for the selected traffic routing method.
-  - The backend DNS name is then resolved to its final IP address which is subsequently directly called by the client.
+  - The backend DNS name is then resolved to its final IP address that is subsequently directly called by the client.

 - The DNS response is cached and re-used by the client for a specified Time-To-Live (TTL) period, and requests made during this period will go directly to the backend endpoint without Traffic Manager interaction.
-Eliminates the extra connectivity step which provides cost benefits compared to Front Door.
+Eliminates the extra connectivity step that provides cost benefits compared to Front Door.

 - Since the request is made directly from the client to the backend service, any protocol supported by the backend can be leveraged.

 - Similar to Azure Front Door, Azure Traffic Manager also relies on health probes to understand if a backend is healthy and operating normally.
 If another value is returned or nothing is returned, the routing service recognizes ongoing issues and will stop routing requests to that specific backend.
-  - However, unlike with Azure Front Door this removal of unhealthy backends is not instantaneous since clients will continue to create connections to the unhealthy backend until the DNS TTL expires and a new backend endpoint is requested from the Traffic Manager service.
+  - However, unlike with Azure Front Door this removal of unhealthy backends isn't instantaneous since clients will continue to create connections to the unhealthy backend until the DNS TTL expires and a new backend endpoint is requested from the Traffic Manager service.
-  - In addition, even when the TTL expires, there is no guarantee that public DNS servers will honor this value, so DNS propagation can actually take much longer to occur.
+  - In addition, even when the TTL expires, there no guarantee that public DNS servers will honor this value, so DNS propagation can actually take much longer to occur.
 This means that traffic may continue to be sent to the unhealthy endpoint for a sustained period of time.

 **Azure Standard Load Balancer**

 > [!IMPORTANT]
 > Cross-Region Standard Load Balancer is available in preview with [technical limitations](/azure/load-balancer/cross-region-overview#limitations).
-This option is not recommended for mission-critical workloads.
+This option isn't recommended for mission-critical workloads.

 ### Design recommendations

 - Use Azure Front Door as the primary global traffic routing service for HTTP/S scenarios.
 Azure Front Door is strongly advocated for HTTP/S workloads as it provides optimized traffic routing, transparent failover, private backend endpoints (with the Premium SKU), edge caching and integration with Web Application Firewall (WAF).

 - For application scenarios where client control is possible, apply client side routing logic to consider failover scenarios where the primary global routing technology fails.
 Two or more global routing technologies should be positioned in parallel for added redundancy, if single service SLA isn't sufficient.
-Client logic is required to route to the redundant technology in the event of a global service failure.
+Client logic is required to route to the redundant technology ifa global service failure.
-  - Two distinct URLs should be used, with one applied to each of the different global routing services to simplify the overall certificate management experience and routing logic in the event of a failover.
+  - Two distinct URLs should be used, with one applied to each of the different global routing services to simplify the overall certificate management experience and routing logic ifa failover.
   - Prioritize the use of third-party routing technologies as the secondary failover service, since this will mitigate the largest number of global failure scenarios and the capabilities offered by industry leading CDN providers will allow for a consistent design approach.
   - Consideration should also be given to directly routing to a single regional stamp rather than a separate routing service.
 While this will result in a degraded level of service, it represents a far simpler design approach.